IdentityServer/IdentityServer4/docs/topics/signin_external_providers.rst

 * inspect the identity returned by the external provider.
 * make a decision how you want to deal with that user.
 This might be different based on the fact if this is a new user or a returning user.
-* new users might need additional steps and UI before they are "let in".
+* new users might need additional steps and UI before they are allowed in.
 * probably create a new internal user account that is linked to the external provider.
 * store the external claims that you want to keep.
 * delete the temporary cookie